Child Care Reporting--Employer Identification

 - This field must contain exactly nine numbers.
 Do not enter hyphens or spaces.

-- If the child received CDD-subsidized services from more than one provider in the report month, the Provider FEIN/SSN for each provider must be reported.
+- If the child received Early Education and Support Division-subsidized services from more than one provider in the report month, the Provider FEIN/SSN for each provider must be reported.

 - Remember to change the Services Date when there is a change in providers.